maverick-js/signals/README.md

 ### `onDispose`

-Runs the given function when the parent computation is disposed of:
+Runs the given function when the parent scope computation is being disposed of.

 ```js
 import { effect, onDispose } from '@maverick-js/observables';